dariandzirko/Ferris-Stereopsis/README.md

 - [ ] Write generic camera object pattern
 - [ ] Read local mp4 and display
 - [ ] Testing pipeline
+- [ ] Make it not seg fault without a realsense